roman-milk/roman-milk.github.io/the-next-one.md

  I opened my arms and said, "Come here baby; I've missed you."

  I saw her make a quick glance at the wall clock and then the phone before coming to me.
 I hugged her and was kissing her when the door to the apartment opened and Barrington walked in.
-I looked at him in pretend surprise and said: Report_Story #2
+I looked at him in pretend surprise and said: